bytecodealliance/component-docs/component-model/src/language-support/csharp.md

 </ItemGroup>
 ```

-Since this component will only export a function, dotnet considers this a library project.
+Since this component will only export functionality, dotnet considers this a library project.
 Let's update the `<OutputType>` to be a library in the `adder.csproj`:

 ```diff